Portia-Nelly-Mashaba/airbnb-clone-project/README.md

 - **Redis**: Caching and session management.
 - **Docker**: Containerization for consistent development and deployment.
 - **CI/CD Pipelines**: Automated testing and deployment workflows.

+## Team Roles
+The AirBnB Clone Project involves a collaborative team with specialized roles to ensure successful development, deployment, and maintenance of the backend system.
+Below are the key roles and their responsibilities:

+- **Backend Developer**:
+  - Designs and implements RESTful and GraphQL API endpoints for user, property, booking, payment, and review functionalities.
+  - Writes clean, maintainable code in Django, integrating business logic and ensuring scalability.
+  - Collaborates with frontend developers for seamless API integration.

+- **Database Administrator**:
+  - Designs and optimizes the PostgreSQL database schema to support complex relationships (e.g., users, properties, bookings).
+  - Implements indexing and query optimizations for efficient data retrieval.
+  - Manages database backups, security, and performance monitoring.

+- **DevOps Engineer**:
+  - Configures Docker containers for consistent development and production environments.
+  - Sets up CI/CD pipelines for automated testing, building, and deployment of code changes.
+  - Monitors system performance, scalability, and security in production.

+- **QA Engineer**:
+  - Develops and executes test plans to validate API functionality, performance, and security.
+  - Performs manual and automated testing using tools like Postman and pytest.
+  - Ensures the backend meets quality standards and user requirements before release.

+## Database Design
+The AirBnB Clone Project uses a PostgreSQL relational database to manage core entities: Users, Properties, Bookings, Reviews, and Payments.
+Below are the key entities, their important fields, and their relationships.

+### Entities and Fields
+- **Users**
+  - `id`: Unique identifier (Primary Key).
+  - `email`: User’s email address (unique, required).
+  - `password_hash`: Securely hashed password.
+  - `name`: Full name of the user.
+  - `role`: User type (e.g., guest, host, admin).

+- **Properties**
+  - `id`: Unique identifier (Primary Key).
+  - `title`: Property name or headline (e.g., “Cozy Apartment”).
+  - `description`: Detailed property description.
+  - `price_per_night`: Cost per night (decimal).
+  - `owner_id`: Foreign Key referencing Users(id).

+- **Bookings**
+  - `id`: Unique identifier (Primary Key).
+  - `property_id`: Foreign Key referencing Properties(id).
+  - `user_id`: Foreign Key referencing Users(id).
+  - `check_in_date`: Start date of booking.
+  - `check_out_date`: End date of booking.

+- **Reviews**
+  - `id`: Unique identifier (Primary Key).
+  - `property_id`: Foreign Key referencing Properties(id).
+  - `user_id`: Foreign Key referencing Users(id).
+  - `rating`: Numerical rating (1–5).
+  - `comment`: Text review of the property.

+- **Payments**
+  - `id`: Unique identifier (Primary Key).
+  - `booking_id`: Foreign Key referencing Bookings(id).
+  - `amount`: Payment amount (decimal).
+  - `status`: Payment status (e.g., pending, completed).
+  - `transaction_id`: Unique identifier from payment processor.

+### Relationships
+- **Users and Properties**: A User (host) can own multiple Properties (one-to-many).
+The `owner_id` in Properties links to Users(id).
+- **Properties and Bookings**: A Property can have multiple Bookings (one-to-many).
+The `property_id` in Bookings links to Properties(id).
+- **Users and Bookings**: A User (guest) can make multiple Bookings (one-to-many).
+The `user_id` in Bookings links to Users(id).
+- **Properties and Reviews**: A Property can have multiple Reviews (one-to-many).
+The `property_id` in Reviews links to Properties(id).
+- **Users and Reviews**: A User can write multiple Reviews (one-to-many).
+The `user_id` in Reviews links to Users(id).
+- **Bookings and Payments**: A Booking has one Payment (one-to-one).
+The `booking_id` in Payments links to Bookings(id).

 ## API Documentation
 - **REST API**: Documented using OpenAPI standard for users, properties, bookings, and payments.